 - Greek yogurt: choose a very thick variety, to prevent the dip from being runny

 - fruit and berries: your choice.
 Choose what is in season.
-I used strawberries, banana slices, kiwi, and blackberry-blueberry kabobs.
+I usually use strawberries, banana slices, kiwi, and blackberry-blueberry kabobs.

 - Avoid lumpy dip by making sure the cream cheese is at room temperature before you combine it with the sweetener.